vfmd/vfmd-spec/doc/specification.md

         include an image for this _image tag_.
 Instead, the first _image-ref-tag-length_ characters of the
         [remaining-character-sequence] are output as text.
-For HTML output, this text should be [html-escaped].
+For HTML output, this text should be [html-text-escaped].

      4. Set [consumed-character-count] to _image-ref-tag-length_